What is Siloing?

 Search engines closely review your site structure to define your site’s primary topics and whether there is sufficient keyword-supporting content.

-Google’s Panda algorithm, which rewards quality content, can identify if your website is based on many keywords thrown together or valuable content created for users; this is why Silo’ing your website is so important.
+Google’s Panda algorithm, which rewards quality content, can identify if your website is based on many targeted keywords thrown together or valuable content created for users; this is why Silo’ing your website is so important.

 Types of Siloing